haipinglu/SimplyDeep/README.md

 * Feedback from all is essential to grow this project and benefit more.
 Thank you!

 ### What (contents)
-#### What's not covered: GPU computing, considering 200+ users, though we will provide references when convenient.
+#### What's not covered
+GPU computing, considering 200+ users, though we will provide references when convenient.
 * Session 1: Introduction to Deep Learning with PyTorch

 ## Acknowledgement